-A swimming pool can be a hazardous environment if not suitably managed.
-Guidance from the Health and Safety Executive outlines minimum standards that should be met within all swimming pools.
-A School swimming pool used by the public will need to meet every strict requirement imposed on public swimming pools.
-There will need to be a suitable operating and emergency plan and employees supervising swimming lessons need to be trained in appropriate rescue and resuscitation skills.
+Guidance from the HSE and Royal Life Saving Society (RLSS) outlines minimum standards that should be met.
+Suitable operating and emergency plans are in place and employees supervising swimming lessons are trained in appropriate rescue and resuscitation skills.
 The management of pool safety includes the methods used to disinfect and further treat swimming pool water.
-The School meets these requirements.

-40 Training records
+40 Training records: